Ceelog/phpdoc-en/src/migration80/incompatible.md

 -   <span class="function">mb\_ereg</span> and <span
     class="function">mb\_eregi</span> will now return boolean **`true`**
-    on a successfuly match.
+    on a successful match.
 Previously they returned integer *1* if `matches` was not passed, or `max(1, strlen($matches[0]))` if `matches` was passed.